CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 ...
 ```

-Set the `PermitRootLogin` command to `no` to disable SSH login for the root account with a password.
+Set the `PermitRootLogin` command to `no` to disable SSH login with a password.

-To allow the root account to use SSH to log in and authenticate with a public key or any allowed mechanism that is *not* a password and not keyboardinteractive:
+To allow the root account to SSH into the switch and authenticate with a public key or any allowed mechanism that is *not* a password and not keyboard interactive:

 1. Create an `.ssh` directory for the root user.